-What is Clostridium difficile?
+What is Clostridioides difficile?

-Clostridium difficile is a type of bacteria (bug) which causes diarrhoea, sometimes with abdominal pain and vomiting.
-The bacteria often occurs in the healthy gut and usually does no harm, until certain types of antibiotics kill other bacteria and encourage Clostridium difficile to grow and cause diarrhoea.
+Clostridioides difficile is a type of bacteria (bug) which causes diarrhoea, sometimes with abdominal pain and vomiting.

+The word 'bacteria' has been used in this leaflet to describe commonly used terms, such as 'bugs' or 'germs'.
+The bacteria often occurs in the healthy gut and usually does no harm, until certain types of antibiotics kill other bacteria and encourage Clostridioides difficile to grow and cause diarrhoea.